Eyob1984/data-structures-and-algorithms/data-structures/sort/README.md

 ![Phase one](./asset/image/1st-iteration.jpg)

-The first step is checking by taking the first index from the array which is arr[i] means arr[0] and compaing with all the indexes in the array by grabbing them using arr[j].
-In a nested loop when the outer for loop itreates ones the inner for loop itreates the whole length.
+The first step is checking by taking the first index from the array which is arr[i] means arr[0] and comparing with all the indexes in the array by grabbing them using arr[j].
+In a nested loop when the outer for loop iterates ones the inner for loop iterates the whole length.